 Income-driven repayment plans: This plan helps the borrowers reduce their burden of monthly payments as it is calculated by 10% or 20% of a borrower’s monthly discretionary income, residence, and number of people in the family.

 Private refinancing: This can help you refinance with a private lender who can provide you a lesser rate of interest if you have a better credit score.
 But private refinancing is not advised as you will lose federal protections if you refinance to private loans.

 Private Student Loan Consolidation basics

 In general, you cannot consolidate a private loan with a federal student loan.
-In order to do that, you will have to go for refinancing.
+To do that, you will have to go for refinancing.
 The low-interest rate on the federal consolidated loan is not available with private educational loans.

 The interest rate on a private student loan is based on the credit score of yours.
 A gradual increase in the credit score ever since the loan obtained will help you get a better interest rate when consolidating your loans.

-Consolidation of federal and private loan needs to be done separately as federal loans offer superior benefits and lower interest rates.
+The consolidation of federal and private loans needs to be done separately as federal loans offer superior benefits and lower interest rates.

-Asking whether the interest rate is fixed or variable there might be charges, fee and prepayment penalties in private consolidation.
+Asking whether the interest rate is fixed or variable there might be charges, fees, and prepayment penalties in private consolidation.

 There are several benefits of consolidation of loans which are given below.